-Now we need to look outside of the shared office industry to get a sense for the enormity of this achievement.
+Now we need to look outside of the flexible office industry to get a sense for the enormity of this achievement.

 Ten billion is more than half the valuation of the largest publicly traded office landlord in the U.S., Boston Properties.
 When considering that WeWork leases 3.5 million squarefeet of office space, while Boston Properties owns 45 million square feet, it is clear that we are comparing apples and oranges, and that the main value here is not in bricks & mortar.

 WeWork is not valued by its investors as a real estate firm.
 Rather, it is valued as a company that will disrupt traditional real estate.
 In the same way that Uber is not valued as a taxi company, but as a company that disrupts taxis.
 Or in the same way that AirBnB is not valued like a hotel, or like a simple reservation system, but as a company that disrupts the traditional lodging supply chain.

 The Morningstar article indicates that the WeWork valuation was about 100 times its operating income.
 This would suggest an operating profit of ~$100 million, or $28 per square foot per year.
 Most observers of the shared office space industry who have taken the trouble to reverse-engineer the WeWork operations, like myself, seriously doubt that they generate that much operating profit already.

 This is why the story is even bigger than what the Wall Street Journal and Morningstar articles suggest.
 We believe the WeWork investors’ bet is a bet on a long-term model, with no expectation of achieving massive profitability any time soon.